Developing Ionic applications with Clojurescript

 7. Testing

-Now you need to compile project using shadow-cljs.
+Now you need to compile the project using shadow-cljs.

 npx shadow-cljs watch app

-It takes a while for code to be initially compiled to javascript.
-From now on, shadow-cljs will watch for modification of the source code and automaticaly compile and reload all the changes.
+It takes a while for the code to be initially compiled to JavaScript.
+From now on, shadow-cljs will watch for modifications to the source code and automatically compile and reload all the changes.

-Whenever you save files, shadow-cljs will detect chahnges, compile it, and browser will relead it.
+Whenever you save files, shadow-cljs will detect changes, compile them, and the browser will reload them.

 8. Troubleshooting

-If you see a bunch of errors when you start your aplication, it may be due to the way Ionic Typescript compiler is configured.
-Since we don't care about Typescript here, we can remove it from the project.
+If you see a bunch of errors when you start your application, it may be due to the way the Ionic TypeScript compiler is configured.
+Since we don't care about TypeScript here, we can remove it from the project.

-Open tsconfig.json file and change the value of strict from true to false.
+Open the tsconfig.json file and change the value of strict from true to false.

-Open package.json and find eslintConfig section that looks something like this:
+Open package.json and find the eslintConfig section that looks something like this:

 "eslintConfig": {